firefoxic/web-standards.ru/src/articles/effective-collaboration-with-product-and-design/index.md

 I try hard to give designers access to my work early and often.
 I'll send GIFs of critical flows and behaviours the second I have a working prototype on my machine.
 When possible, I'll deploy to staging, so that designers can try things hands-on.

-A static mockup can never perfectly capture the essence of using a product, and designers sometimes need to see how it *feels* before they have conidence in their approach.
+A static mockup can never perfectly capture the essence of using a product, and designers sometimes need to see how it _feels_ before they have conidence in their approach.
 The sooner we can get a prototype in the designer's hands, the earlier we'll know if there's a problem, and the less work we'll have to do.

 ## Develop a design intuition

 There's a pervasive myth that design and development are polar opposites, and that they're mutually exclusive skills.
 Design is seen as creative and artistic and abstract, whereas development is seen as logical and rational and concrete.

 I think that's all wrong.
 Design, like music and everything else, has rules and constraints.
 Given certain inputs, you'll produce certain outputs.
 Sure, there's a human element of infusing those rules with creativity and personality, but the same thing can be said for development!
-If programming was as rational and concrete as people say, we wouldn't waste so much time trying to convince everyone else that *our* way of doing things is the best way.
+If programming was as rational and concrete as people say, we wouldn't waste so much time trying to convince everyone else that _our_ way of doing things is the best way.

-Also, I submit Exhibit B: *creative coding*:
+Also, I submit Exhibit B: _creative coding:_

 > **Content warning:** The video-GIFs include motion that may be harmful for folks with vestibular disorders.